christophstrasen/WorldObserver/docs_internal/logbook.md

   - Removed headless test noise by suppressing config override warnings in headless and stubbing `Events.OnTick` where highlight fading is exercised.

 ### Lessons
-- A single “interest shape” can still support multiple acquisition mechanisms as long as `scope` is treated as the semantic switch and we keep driver-specific knobs explicit (and validated).
+- A single “interest shape” can still support multiple acquisition mechanisms as long as `scope` is treated as the semantic switch and we keep driver-specific settings explicit (and validated).
-- Writing down the supported combination matrix (type/scope/target + knob applicability) pays off immediately: it drives code structure, tests, and doc correctness, and prevents “accidental API growth”.
+- Writing down the supported combination matrix (type/scope/target + setting applicability) pays off immediately: it drives code structure, tests, and doc correctness, and prevents “accidental API growth”.
 - Smoke scripts are part of the public UX: making them minimal, readable, and independently controllable matters as much as the underlying probe/listener mechanics.

 ### Next steps
 - Decide whether and how to introduce `scope="allLoaded"` for squares (loaded-cell sweep vs event stream) without blurring probe vs event semantics.
-- Consider adding a small interest-validation test suite that asserts all supported combinations from `docs_internal/interest_combinations.md` remain accepted and that forbidden knobs are rejected/ignored deterministically.
+- Consider adding a small interest-validation test suite that asserts all supported combinations from `docs_internal/interest_combinations.md` remain accepted and that forbidden settings are rejected/ignored deterministically.

 ## day14 – Rooms facts, cell room list probing, and stable room IDs